keithasaurus/koda-validate/README.md

 Take a look at [Extension](#extension) to see how to build custom `Validator`s.

 ### Predicates
-In validation, predicates are simple expressions that return a `True` or `False` for a given condition.
-Koda Validate uses a class based om this concept, `Predicate`, to _enrich_ `Validator`s.
+In the world of validation, predicates are simple expressions that return a `True` or `False` for a given condition.
+Koda Validate uses a class based on this concept, `Predicate`, to _enrich_ `Validator`s.
 Because the type and value of a `Validator`'s valid state may differ from those of its input, it's difficult to do something like apply a list of `Validator`s to a given value: even _if_ the types all match up, there's no assurance that the values won't change from one validator to the next.